-Section 2.
-Role
+Section 2. - Role

-The Board is responsible under law for the stewardship of the Company and its business and affairs The Board is responsible for the stewardship of the Company.
+The Board is responsible under law for the stewardship of the Company and its business and affairs.
 This requires the Board to oversee the conduct of the business and affairs of the Company.
 The Board discharges some of its responsibilities directly and discharges others through committees of the Board.
 The Board is not responsible for the day-to-day management and operation of the Company's business, as this responsibility has been delegated to management.
 The Board is, however, responsible for supervising management in carrying out this responsibility.

-Section 3.
-Composition
+Section 3. - Composition